Implementing Cisco Network Security

 Upon completion of this course the student will be able to:

-- Implement secure network management and reporting.
+- Implement firewall technologies to secure network perimeter.

-- Implement an ASA (Adaptive Security Appliance).
+- Implement an ASA firewall configuration using the CLI.

 V. Academic Integrity and Student Conduct